openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 MaximumValidFlightTimeMicroseconds
 : 18560 - TODO: Refine! all echo times above this value must be discarded and treated as no object in sight

+DistanceSensorsUsed
+: `HC-SR04/JSN-SR04T` - enum currently only one possible value

 ## CSV